drjjw/docutrain/DOCUTRAIN-MARKETING-COMPREHENSIVE.md

 **Challenge**: A software company's support team struggles to find answers in 10+ technical documentation PDFs, leading to slow response times and inconsistent answers.

 **Solution**: All technical documentation uploaded with team access for support staff.
-Multi-document search enables comprehensive answers.

 **Results**:
 - ✅ Average support ticket resolution time drops by 45%